COVESA/iot-event-analytics/docs/README.md

 #### Routing

 - Freely scalable by ingestion instance count
-- Uses rules to determine whether an event should be forwareded to a specific talent
+- Uses rules to determine whether an event should be forwarded to a specific talent
   - Rules can be any type of boolean algebra (containing and/or rules)
   - Enriches event with all fields a talent is "interested" in